-Photorefractive keratectomy (PRK) was first introduced to ophthalmology back in 1988, and it’s the laser refractive surgical technique that we have the greatest clinical experience with.
+Photorefractive keratectomy (PRK) was first introduced to ophthalmology back in 1988, and it’s the laser refractive surgical technique that our field has the greatest clinical experience with.

 In PRK, individual laser pulses reshape the cornea.
 Each laser pulse is about 0.2 µm in diameter (one five-thousandth of a millimetre) and 1000 of them can be produced in one second.
 This computer-controlled precision makes the eye surgeon a sculptor with the most precise “chisel” available: the excimer laser.